 If you want to improve your quality score, stop targeting junk keywords and try to increase your bid with match keyword phrases.
 Your ad group should focus on this match type.

-Larry Kim, founder of WordStream, also suggests targeting more branded keywords, up to about 10%.
+Larry Kim, the founder of WordStream, also suggests targeting more branded keywords, up to about 10%.

 Doing this will increase your average click rate and boost your QS.